colinsauze/introduction-to-latex/_episodes/05-styling.md

 ## Special Characters

 Some characters which we can type on the keyboard won't actually appear if we type them into a LaTeX document.
 Perhaps the best example of this is the '%' character which means a comment in LaTeX.
 To insert this into a document we need to use the `\%` command.
 There are many other symbols which need LaTeX commands, including the £ symbol (\textsterling or \pounds), the less than and greater than symbols (\textless and \textgrater).
 See [this webpage from Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Special_Characters#Escaped_codes) for a list of common symbols.
+Note that Overleaf is smarter than other LaTeX distributions and will accept some special characters like the £ symbol, but these documents will not compile correctly on other LaTeX distributions and you should use the correct commands instead of the symbols.

 > ## Symbols exercise